 The TL;DR version

 - The bananas prevent cancer meme relies upon a misinterpretation of an unimportant “Japanese scientist study.”

-- Even if bananas had TNF, your digestive tract would destroy the TNF, breaking it into constituent molecules.
+- Even if bananas contained TNF, your digestive tract would destroy the TNF, breaking it into constituent molecules.
 It would have no effect.

 - But even if it could pass through the digestive tract and enter the bloodstream, you couldn’t consume enough bananas to raise your blood level of TNF to actually have a biological effect.

-- And even you could raise your blood level of TNF, it’s name is a misnomer, since TNF doesn’t cause tumors to necrose.
+- And even you could raise your blood level of TNF, its name is a misnomer, since TNF doesn’t cause tumors to die.
 TNF, in fact, causes the inflammatory response, and numerous autoimmune disorders.
 You really don’t want to increase TNF.

-- And if you downed that much TNF that you think is in bananas, you’d die.
+- And if you consumed that much TNF that you think is in bananas, you’d die.
 So sure, the cancer is dead.
 But so are you.

 If you want to eat a banana, go ahead.
 It does have some benefits I’m sure.
 But rest assured that as much as you want to believe that bananas prevent cancer, the evidence does not support it.
 It’s not ever going to cure cancer.
 It’s not going to do make you live longer.
 It’s just going to provide nutrition.